Hardwood Floors

 Engineered Hardwoods are constructed and built up with multiple layers of cross grain that are bonded together.
 It consists of three to ten layers, called plies that are glued together.
 The upper layer is made of a real wood selected from various species.
 The lower layers are made of different types of wood and it could be natural wood or man-made wood like plywood.
 This multi-ply structure gives engineered wood superior stability, much greater than solid hardwood, which reduces shrinking and expanding when temperature and humidity change.
 The grains in each successive layer have a different orientation making the wood more stable and less prone to warping.
 Stability is the biggest advantage of an engineered hardwood over the solid wood floor, thus it could be installed Below, On or Above Ground Level.

 Engineered wood floor depends on its construction and dimensions can be direct glue-down, nail, staple or floated.
 Some engineered woods are also available in click and lock systems.
-Floating engineered wood needs to be installed directly over an underlayment, like cork flooring underlayment.
+Floating engineered wood needs to be installed directly over an underlayment, like Cork Underlayment or Rubber Underlayment.

 Poor constructed engineered wood floors use substandard glues that may contain volatile organic compounds.
 These cheap wood floors will emit VOC’s for years.
 Engineered wood made from cheap glues or made with poor quality base layers is likely to unravel in the blink of an eye.
 It is also better to visit a physical store and get a first hand idea of the appearance and finish of a floor instead of relying on online pictures.